esteblock/token-playground/docs/12_use_xlm_native_inside_classic.md

-# Token Playground Chapter 12 : Use the native Stellar Lumens (XLM) token inside Soroban
+# Token Playground Chapter 12 : Use the native Stellar Lumens (XLM) the classic way.

 - Check this guide in [https://token-playground.gitbook.io/](https://token-playground.gitbook.io/)